-“No, but I read the book a couple of years ago when it came out and I’m going to see it this afternoon,” I answered.
-“How was the movie?”
-“Go see it first and we can talk after rehearsal tonight.”
-Kathy said.
+"No, but I read the book a couple of years ago and I'm going to see it this afternoon," I answered.
+"How was it?"
+"Go see it first and we can talk after rehearsal tonight," Kathy said.

 A pilgrimage is a journey or search that has moral significance for the traveler.
-In religious contexts it is a journey to a shrine of importance to a person’s beliefs and faith.
+In religious contexts it is a journey to a shrine of importance to a person's beliefs and faith.
 Pilgrimage is a common human experience, what some psychologists name as a Jungian archetype.
 Many religions recommend pilgrimages.
-Buddhists visit Bodh Gaya, the site of Buddha’s Enlightenment.
+Buddhists visit Bodh Gaya, the site of Buddha's Enlightenment.
 Jews visit the Wailing Wall in the Old City of Jerusalem.
 Muslims visit Mecca.
-Hindus visit the Chardham, 4 holy pilgrimage destinations.
-Christians visit sites associated with the life, death and resurrection of Jesus.
-The Church fathers encouraged pilgrimages to the Holy Land as early as the fourth century.
-The 17th century Puritan religious classic The Pilgrim’s Progress (John Bunyan, 1678) depicted the interior pilgrimage of the Christian life as a trek through bucolic England, replete with allegorical scenes and situations.
+Hindus visit the Chardham, four holy pilgrimage destinations.
+Christians visit sites associated with the life, death, and resurrection of Jesus.
+The Church fathers encouraged pilgrimages to the Holy Land as early as the 4th century.
+The 17th-century Puritan religious classic The Pilgrim's Progress (John Bunyan, 1678) depicted the interior pilgrimage of the Christian life as a trek through bucolic England, replete with allegorical scenes and situations.